Online breech courses

 Below are our online course offerings.
 If you are looking for hands-on breech training, please visit our workshop schedule.
 Our breech workshops include access to Breech Pro plus in-person hands-on training.

-Breech Pro: Breech Proficiency for Birth Professionals is a fully online vaginal breech training course.
-The workshop is co-taught by an obstetrician with experience in home and hospital births and in both low- and high-resource settings (David Hayes, MD) and a breech researcher (Rixa Freeze, PhD).
+Breech Pro: Breech Proficiency for Birth Professionals is a fully online vaginal breech training course taught by an obstetrician and a midwife with experience in home and hospital births and in both low- and high-resource settings (David Hayes, MD and Kristine Lauria, CPM) and a breech researcher (Rixa Freeze, PhD).

-This course also includes twice-monthly optional live sessions with Dr. Hayes and Dr. Freeze.
+This course also includes twice-monthly optional live sessions and recordings.

-Breech Pro includes up to 16 continuing education hours with ACNM (reciprocity with MEAC), Midwifery Council (NZ), and ACM (Australia).
+Breech Pro includes 14.5 continuing education hours with ACNM (reciprocity with MEAC), Midwifery Council (NZ), and ACM (Australia).

 Breech 101 is a course designed for parents, doulas, and childbirth educators.
 It presents about half of the material from our Breech Pro course, giving students a thorough understanding of the "how, what, and why" of breech birth.